cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 🌍 Token faucet: http://0.0.0.0:4500
 ```

-Starport can detect any change to the source code.
+Ignite CLI can detect any change to the source code.
 When it does, it immediately rebuilds the binaries before restarting the blockchain and keeping the state.

 ## Your GUI

-Now boot up the frontend created by Starport by using the commands provided in the `readme.md` file of the `checkers` folder.
+Now boot up the frontend created by Ignite CLI by using the commands provided in the `readme.md` file of the `checkers` folder.
 For this you let the chain run in its own process and open a new terminal window in your `checkers` folder.
 In this terminal execute:

 ```sh
 $ cd vue